How to pay with your phone or watch in Europe?

 Mobile payment by QR Code

 In addition to NFC technology, there is contactless payment by QR Code.
-If your payment application offers this and if the merchant has a cash register or payment terminal that can display a QR Code, you can validate a payment by scanning the QR Code.
+If your payment application provides this and if the merchant has a cash register or payment terminal that can display a QR Code, you can validate a payment by scanning the QR Code.

 In which shops can you pay with a smartphone or a watch?